Features: Lake — River/Creek — Swimming — Views — Wildflowers — Wildlife

 Flora & Fauna

-As for flora, you will experience several types although what I saw most commonly was the Leopard lily an orange flower which almost looks like an octopus upside down.
+As for flora, you'll experience several types although what I saw most commonly was the Leopard lily an orange flower which almost looks like an octopus upside down.
 Also keep your eyes open for the Broadleaf Lupine, which are purple flowers with long stems with the buds following all the way up the stems.
 I also saw many Butterfly Mariposa lilies in the lower parts of the trail.
 Oak trees, various Pine trees and, of course, old growth Giant Sequoias!

 As for fauna, I saw two black bears (along with a lot of their scat), many squirrels, and chipmunks.
 There are definitely mountain lions and other animals out there so keep an eye out!